-FORM M 10-K • e Securities Exchange Act of 1934 ended March 31, 2014 or ☐ Transition Repo ort pursuant to Section 13 or 15(d) of f the Securities Exchange Act of 1934 For the transition period Commission file r d from to number: 0-27266 WESTELL TECH INOLOGIES, INC. t as specified in its charter) (State o incorpo Delaware or other jurisdiction of ration or organization) 36-3154957 (I.R.S.
-Employer Identification No.) (Address of principal exec ive, Aurora, Illinois 60504 ecutive offices) (Zip Code) ncluding area code: (630) 898-2500 Name of each exchange on which registered: NASDAQ Global Select Market Securities registered pursuant to to Section 12(g) of the Act: None Indicate by check mark if th Indicate by check mark who Act of 1934 during the prec e registrant is not required to file reports put ther the registrant (1) has filed all reports re er, as defined in Rule 405 of the Act.
-Yes \(\subseteq \) No \(\subseteq \) ursuant to Section 13 or Section 15(d) of the Act.
-Yes \(\subseteq \) No \(\subseteq \) required to be filed by Section 13 or 15(d) of the Securities Exchange d that the registrant was required to file such reports), and (2) has been as \(\subseteq \subseteq \) Indicate by check mark whe File required to be submitted ther the registrant has submitted electronica eally and posted on its corporate Web site, if any, every Interactive Dallation S-T (§ 229.405 of this chapter) during the preceding 12 months herein, and will not be conta reference in Part III of this I Indicate by check mark whe nined, to the best of registrant's knowledge, Form 10-K or any amendment to this Form 1 other the registrant is a large accelerated filer em 405 of Regulation S-K (§229.405 of this chapter) is not contained, in definitive proxy or information statements incorporated by 10-K. er, an accelerated filer, a non-accelerated filer, or a smaller reporting filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large Accelerated Filer Accelerated Filer Non-Accelerated Filer ☐ (Do not check if a smaller reporting co company), Smaller Reporting Company • . , , efined in Rule 12b-2 of the Exchange Act).
-Yes \(\subseteq \) No \(\subseteq \)
+FORM 10-K/A

+Amendment No. 1

+Annual Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended March 31, 2015 or

+Transition Report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from to .
+Commission file number: 0-27266

+WESTELL TECHNOLOGIES, INC.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization) 36-3154957 (I.R.S.
+Employer Identification No.)

+750 North Commons Drive, Aurora, Illinois 60504 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (630) 898-2500

+Securities registered pursuant to Section 12(b) of the Act: Class A Common Stock, \$.01 par value Name of each exchange on which registered: NASDAQ Global Select Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box No \boxtimes Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check One):

+Large Accelerated Filer Accelerated Filer X Non-Accelerated Filer □ (Do not check if a smaller reporting company), Smaller Reporting Company

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵